A characterization of high transitivity for groups acting on trees: Other types of actions and necessity of the minimality assumption

 Coupled with the previous examples, the following proposition shows that for groups admitting minimal quasi-parabolic actions on a tree, the topological freeness of the action does not play a role in their high transitivity.

 \begin{proposition} The finitely generated group $\Gamma=S_f(\Z)\rtimes\Z$ is highly transitive and finitely generated but admits a minimal quasi-parabolic action on a tree which is topologically free on the boundary. \end{proposition} \begin{proof} We have already observed that $\Gamma$ is highly transitive thanks to its natural action on $\Z$.
-We will first show that it can be written as an ascending HNN extension.
-Denote by $\tau$ the translation on $\Z$.
-Let $\vartheta$ be the corresponding inner automorphism of $S(\Z)$, i.e. $\vartheta(\gamma)=\tau\inv\gamma\tau$.
+We will obtain our desired action on a tree by showing that it can be written as an \emph{ascending} HNN extension.
+Note that $\Gamma$ is a semi-direct product, so it does have a natural HNN extension decomposition, but this decomposition provides a lineal action so we need another one.